Malted Waffles and Ice Cream

 What goes well with Belgian waffles?

-Belgian waffles and ice cream are a classic combination for a reason.
+Just like warm stuffed baked apples and ice cream, Belgian waffles and ice cream are a classic combination for a reason.
 The light, crisp, warm waffle paired with the rich, creamy, cold ice cream is a match made in breakfast heaven.

 And nothing could pair better with malted waffles than Hudsonville Ice Cream’s newest Limited Edition flavor, Malted Milk Ball.